Da 5 Bloods

 Delroy Lindo (active in movies, TV, and theater since 1976) gives an intense award-winning performance as Paul.
 Paul constantly battles his severe PTSD demons.
 Throughout the entire film, Paul struggles with his war memories, and in his relationship with his son David.
 At one point, his face fills the whole screen as he battles with and rationalizes his place in the world.
 Lindo is mesmerizing.
 Delroy Lindo’s acting is a great achievement.
 A product of forty years of acting.
 An excellent reason to watch the film a second time.

 Last time I saw Jonathan Majors was in The Last Black Man in San Francisco.
 Here, as a tortured son trying to connect with his father, he gives a much better and more spirited performance.

 The rest of the bloods, Clarke Peters (Wire, Treme), Isiah Whitlock (Wire), Chadwick Boseman (Black Panther), and Norm Lewis (mostly musical theater), all are solid, and each is strong in every scene.
 There is nothing wrong with how their friendship is displayed.
 And there is nothing wrong with their acting.

 Of course, there are always weak points and problems with every movie, but these should not deter you from watching.
 Easily finding the gold and the body is my biggest hangup.
 Both found in shallow, easy to dig soil.
 It was not realistic, but this is not the Discovery Channel, so just let it go.

-Overall, Da 5 Bloods is an ever-changing journey that includes action, adventure, drama, and excellent acting.
+Overall, Da 5 Bloods is a superb and ever-changing journey that includes action, adventure, drama, and excellent acting.
 Even though the Oscars will not air until April 2021, Da 5 Bloods and Delroy Lindo must be part of the Oscars.